← All Posts

 Skews heavily toward fashion.
 Outdoor gear does exist on there but the audience is not really looking for it.
 Worth trying if your item crosses over into streetwear territory, like a vintage fleece or a retro ski jacket.
 Otherwise probably not worth your time.

 A few relevant subreddits exist for gear swaps, mainly r/Ultralight and r/CampingandHiking.
 Small but genuine communities with buyers who actually know what things are worth.
-Good for niche or high end gear where you want to reach someone who understands the value of what you are selling.
+There is no buyer protection or dispute process either way, so you are shipping on trust alone.

 What sells well secondhand

-Sleeping bags, quality hiking boots, backpacks, tents and snowboards consistently sell well.
+Sleeping bags, quality hiking boots, backpacks, tents, snowboards, climbing shoes, fishing reels, running shoes, and GPS watches all consistently sell well.
 Branded gear from names like Arc'teryx, Osprey, Patagonia, Black Diamond and Sea to Summit holds its value and sells faster than no-name alternatives.
 Condition matters a lot.
 Clean gear with good photos and an honest description will always outsell a better item with a blurry photo and no detail.

 Where to Sell Outdoor Gear in Australia: A Few Tips Before You List